-- If you are expected to be released shortly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform.
+- If you are expected to be released shortly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell us what happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that will help other people that get arrested to get through the procedure?

 Click here to tell about all about it